JSON RPC Methods

 address

 , either an address or an array of addresses.
-Only logs that are created from these addresses are returned (optional)
+Only logs that are created from these addresses are returned (optional)topics

 , only logs which match the specified topics (optional)